-VoIP has quickly become the most popular business phone system choice among companies small and large, and while VoIP security continues to improve and innovate each year.
-There is no shortage of online threats, so it’s important that you put strong security measures in place to protect your systems and support employee education and participation as part of your overall strategy for maintaining your system integrity and security.
+VoIP has quickly become the most popular business phone system choice among companies small and large, and VoIP security continues to improve and innovate each year.
+There is no shortage of online threats, so you must put strong security measures in place to protect your systems and support employee education and participation as part of your overall strategy for maintaining your system integrity and security.

 1. Use Strong, Complicated, Nonsensical Passwords

-Passwords are a common part of an employee’s work life, as most systems, software, and online apps require password protection.
-The issue is that people tend to use passwords that are easy for them to remember, which make them easier to hack and jeopardize security.
-You should set up a password protocol for your VoIP system that requires complex passwords.
+Passwords are a common part of an employee’s work life, and most systems, software, and online apps require password protection.
+The issue is that people tend to use passwords that are easy for them to remember, which makes them easier to hack and jeopardizes VoIP security.
+You should set up a password protocol for your VoIP security system that requires complex passwords.

 2. Implement Two-Factor Authentication or Establish a VPN

-Two-factor authentication is an extra security measure you can use to add another layer of validation and protection to your VoIP systems.
-With this control in place, employees will be required to enter their password to your VoIP system and then will need to validate their login by entering a code that’s send to an approved device they own, such as a smart phone or tablet.
+Two-factor authentication is an extra security measure you can use to add another layer of validation and protection to your VoIP security systems.
+With this control in place, employees will be required to enter their password to your VoIP security system and then will need to validate their login by entering a code that’s sent to an approved device they own, such as a smartphone or tablet.
 Should a password become compromised, this protection helps ensure that the person logging into your system is authenticated with an additional step in the login process.

-If you have remote teams who need access to your VoIP solution, it’s worth setting up an encrypted, Virtual Private Network (VPN), which gives employees secured access to your private network, using a public channel.
-When a user logs into your system, they’ll need validate their access by using two-factor authentication, biometrics, or other cryptographic measures.
+If you have remote teams who need access to your VoIP solution, it’s worth setting up an encrypted, Virtual Private Network (VPN), which gives employees secured access to your private VoIP security network, using a public channel.
+When a user logs into your VoIP security system, they’ll need to validate their access by using two-factor authentication, biometrics, or other cryptographic measures.

 3. Use Access Control Features to Limit Data Exposure

-Limiting employee access within your VoIP system (or other business systems) is a good business practice for protecting your data by only giving employees access to the tools or information they need to perform their role in your company.
-VoIP systems typically offer access control features that allow you to control what parts of your system individual employees are able to access, which can help you prevent internal fraud or inadvertent data leaks.
+Limiting employee access within your VoIP security system (or other business systems) is a good business practice for protecting your data by only giving employees access to the tools or information they need to perform their role in your company.
+VoIP systems typically offer access control features that allow you to control what parts of your VoIP security system individual employees can access, which can help you prevent internal fraud or inadvertent data leaks.

 4. Set Geographic and Spending Limits on Your VoIP System